ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 ### Introduction

-With the advancements of sequen
+With the advancements of sequencing technology, new potential variants are being identified constantly.
+Previously (Walsh et al. 2014)

 ### Material and Methods Notes